oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 hours and calculate `exp` accordingly) or rounded (e.g., rounded down to the beginning of the day).

+SD-JWT only conceals the value of claims that aren't revealed.
+It does not meet standard security notations for anonymous credentials.
+In particular Verifiers and Issuers can know when they have seen the same credential no matter what fields have been disclosed, even none of them.
+This behavior may not accord with what users intuitively expect or are lead to expect from user interface interactions and lead to them make choices they would not otherwise make.
+Workarounds such as issuing multiple credentials at once and using them only one time can help for keeping Verifiers from linking different presentations, but cannot work for Issuers.
+This issue applies to all selective disclosure based approaches, including mDL and mDoc [@?ISO.18013-5], and SD-CWT [@?I-D.ietf-spice-sd-cwt].

 ## Storage of User Data

 Wherever user data is stored, it represents a potential